-Concerning M&A, the managers say that activity has been restarting.
+Concerning mergers and acquisitions, the managers say that activity has been restarting.
 In the US, where there are still over 5,000 banks, deals are mainly taking the form of mergers with stronger banks absorbing weaker ones.
 More generous use of goodwill has been allowed, to help rubber-stamp deals.